 This includes quality safety glasses, breathing masks, hearing protection, suitable gloves, and any other specialty safety equipment needed to run your tools.

-Standard gear also includes a fully-stocked first aid kit readily available.
-You should also have several fire extinguishers accessible as well.
+Standard gear also includes a fully-stocked first aid kit kept readily available.
+You should have several fire extinguishers accessible as well.

 Rubber Gloves & Boots